-- reviews and approves the annual salary, bonus, stock options, and other benefits, direct and indirect, of our executive officers, including our Chief Executive Officer; - reviews and recommends new executive compensation programs; reviews the operation and efficacy of our executive compensation programs; - · establishes and periodically reviews policies in the area of senior management perquisites;

-- · reviews and approves material changes in our employee benefit plans; - · administers our equity compensation and employee stock purchase plans; and - reviews the adequacy of the Compensation Committee charter and recommends any proposed changes to the Board of Directors not less than annually.
+- reviews and approves the annual salary, bonus, stock options, and other benefits, direct and indirect, of our executive officers, including our Chief Executive Officer; - reviews and recommends new executive compensation programs; reviews the operation and efficacy of our executive compensation programs; - establishes and periodically reviews policies in the area of senior management perquisites; - reviews and approves material changes in our employee benefit plans; and - administers our equity compensation and employee stock purchase plans.

-The Compensation Committee takes into consideration the recommendations of our Chief Executive Officer concerning compensation actions for our other executive officers and may engage compensation consultants if the committee deems it appropriate.
+The Compensation Committee relies heavily on the recommendations of our Chief Executive Officer concerning compensation actions for our other executive officers and may engage compensation consultants if the committee deems it appropriate.
 In deciding upon the appropriate level of compensation for our executive officers, the Compensation Committee also reviews our compensation programs relative to our strategic objectives and market practice and other changing business and market conditions.
 To date, neither the Compensation Committee nor management has engaged a compensation consultant in determining or recommending the amount or form of director or officer compensation.

-Our Compensation Committee is composed of Dr. Lerner (Chairman), Dr. Goldschmidt, and Mr. Beier.
+Our Compensation Committee is composed of Dr. Lerner (Chairman), Dr. Goldschmidt, and Mr. Paganelli.
 We believe that the composition and functioning of our Compensation Committee complies with all applicable requirements of the Sarbanes-Oxley Act of 2002, the NYSE Amex, and the SEC's rules and regulations, including those regarding the independence of our Compensation Committee members.